TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 8 - VDI & DaaS/4.8.5-performance-dashboards/_index.md

 ![](4.8.5-fig-13.png)

-The dashboard is kept simple so it’s easy to use.
+The dashboard is kept simple so it's easy to use.
 Add necessary widgets to tailor to your need.
 For example, if you think the performance is caused by high utilization, add the utilization metrics.
 Do not color coded as high utilization can be healthy (productive).

 ![](4.8.5-fig-14.png)